 J.P.
 Morgan found that over a 20-year period from 1 January 1999 to 31 December 2018, six of the 10 best days on the U.S. sharemarket occurred within two weeks of the 10 worst days.

-We saw examples of this on the ASX earlier this year when the market was at its most volatile:
+We saw examples of this on the ASX in 2020 when the market was at its most volatile: